wttech/Sling-Dynamic-Include/README.md

 * [SDI presentation](http://www.pro-vision.de/content/medialib/pro-vision/production/adaptto/2012/adaptto2012-sling-dynamic-include-tomasz-rekaweki-pdf/_jcr_content/renditions/rendition.file/adaptto2012-sling-dynamic-include-tomasz-rekaweki.pdf) on [adaptTo() 2012](http://www.pro-vision.de/de/adaptto/adaptto-2012.html)
 * [SDI blog](http://www.cognifide.com/blogs/cq/sling-dynamic-include/) post on the Cognifide website
 * See the [Apache Sling website](http://sling.apache.org/) for the Sling reference documentation.
 Apache Sling, Apache and Sling are trademarks of the [Apache Software Foundation](http://apache.org).

-# Commercial Support

-Technical support can be made available if needed.
-Please [contact us](mailto:labs-support@cognifide.com) for more details.

-We can:

-* prioritize your feature request,
-* tailor the product to your needs,
-* provide a training for your engineers,
-* support your development teams.

 # Release notes